tweag/python-monorepo-example/2018-09-12-asterius-ffi.md

 The Asterius JavaScript FFI supports `StablePtr a` as a primitive type, and as usual, we can use `Foreign.StablePtr.newStablePtr` to turn any Haskell closure into a `StablePtr`.
 However, we cannot directly pass a `StablePtr` to a JavaScript function that expects a callback.
 Instead, we first need to convert a `StablePtr` into a `JSRef` pointing to a valid JavaScript function which re-enters the Asterius runtime and triggers Haskell evaluation when called.

-The asterius runtime provides special interfaces for this purpose: `makeHaskellCallback` and `makeHaskellCallback1`.
+The Asterius runtime provides special interfaces for this purpose: `makeHaskellCallback` and `makeHaskellCallback1`.
 They convert arguments of type `StablePtr (IO ())`and `StablePtr (JSRef -> IO ())` into `JSRef`s referring to proper JavaScript functions, which can directly be used as event handlers, etc. This interface can be imported into Haskell like this:

 ```Haskell
 foreign import javascript "__asterius_jsffi.makeHaskellCallback($1)" js_make_hs_callback